d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 we record the estimated model parameters, denoted $\hat{\mathbf{w}}, \hat{b}$.
-Note that even if our function is truly linear and noiseless, these parameters will not be the exact minimizers of the loss, or even deterministic.
+Note that even if our function is truly linear and noiseless, these parameters will not be the exact minimizers of the loss, nor even deterministic.
-Although the algorithm converges slowly towards the minimizers it typically cannot achieve it exactly in a finite number of steps.
+Although the algorithm converges slowly towards the minimizers it typically will not find them exactly in a finite number of steps.
-Moreover, the minibatches $\mathcal{B}$ used to update the parameters are chosen at random.
+Moreover, the minibatches $\mathcal{B}$ used for updating the parameters are chosen at random.
 This breaks determinism.

 Linear regression happens to be a learning problem